How to make the most of AI in your Nonprofit

 Be specific

-Oftentimes, people can get frustrated at AI for not producing the content they wanted.
+Oftentimes, AI can cause frustration with new users if it doesn’t produce the exact information they had in mind.
 However, AI will only generate results on the information you’ve given.
 Therefore, try to be as specific as possible.
 Include descriptions such as your preferred tone of voice, target audience and specific context.

 Example 1: Poor Description